phish108/node-jose-tools/README.md

 ### Remove keys from a keystore

 ```
-> jose rmkey -j example.jwks foorsa
+> jose rmkey -b -j example.jwks foorsa
 ```

-This will output a JWKS without the key "foorsa" (linebreaks are inserted for readability).
+This will output a JWKS without the key "foorsa".

 ```
 {